falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 ## Modern eBPF probe

-The modern probe is an alternative driver for Falco.
+The {{< glossary_tooltip text="modern probe" term_id="modern-ebpf-probe" >}} is an alternative driver for Falco.
 The main advantage it brings to the table is that it is embedded into Falco, which means that you don't have to download or build anything, if your kernel is recent enough Falco will automatically inject it!

 ### What's new